Happiness

 trying to find the keyhole and failing

 again and again.
-Would be nice
+Would be

 if someone would just flick a switch.
 Nice